 “If we lose our language skills will we lose the ability to communicate with one another which will then lead to a breakdown in Society?”

 In the last 20 years the internet has developed to such a degree that bricks and mortar reference libraries have virtually passed their sell-by date and become obsolete.
-Wherever you are in the world you have information on tap via Google search and that is one of the greatest inventions and benefits of modern technology imaginable.
+Wherever you are in the world you have information on tap via Google search.
+With one of the greatest inventions imaginable available to all our language skills should be improving.

 We have mobile telephone contact from virtually anywhere to anywhere.
 No more scrabbling around to find a public phone box in a thunder storm when your car has broken down.